Once upon a time there was a princess.

 - What is the animal’s general mood state, seen over, say, a 2-week interval?

-- How can we encourage playful and exploratory behavior, to help optimize brain development?
+- How can we encourage playful and exploratory behaviour, to help optimize brain development?

-- How can we prevent and diminish fearful and aggressive behavior?
+- How can we prevent and diminish fearful and aggressive behaviour?

 - How can we help animals build strong relationships to relevant humans or animals?

 To me, the gift of Affective Neuroscience to Animal Welfare is the realization that emotional experiences influence brain development, and by addressing this we can help shape the young animal’s personality and moods.
 His social skills.
 Whether he becomes confident or withdrawn.
-Explorative, or easily stressed and fearful.
+Explorative and resilient, or easily stressed and fearful.

 This, in my opinion, is one of the most overlooked scientific perspectives, and indeed, the importance of this perspective with regards to Animal Welfare is often underestimated.